everly-gif/chello/README.md

 - Datetime filter can be implemented.
 - UI can be improved.
-- Can be made responsive
+- Website should be made responsive

 # Acknowledgement

 The past few days were exciting, single handedly implementing so many features was a challenging task, but with determination I'm glad that I have completed it on time.
 I would like to thank the organizing team for organizing this hackathon, it was a great learning experience.

+# License